US Offshore Wind Rights Auction Generates Record Bids

-The use of wind to generate electricity for the United States was thrust forward Wednesday with the largest-ever offering by the federal government of offshore development rights.
+The use of wind to generate electricity for the United States has been thrust forward with the largest-ever offering by the federal government of offshore development rights.

 Europe is much further along than North America in developing lease areas for offshore wind farms.